Wait for key press or mouse-button click

 Only keys that generate characters cause the function to return.
 Pressing any of the following keys by itself does nothing: Ctrl, Shift, Alt, Caps_lock, Num_lock, Scroll_lock.

-You can interrupt waitforbuttonpress by typing Ctrl+C, but an error results unless the function is called from within a try/catch block.
-You also receive an error from waitforbuttonpress if you close the figure by clicking the X close box unless you call waitforbuttonpress within a try/catch block.
+You can interrupt the waitforbuttonpress function by typing Ctrl+C, but it returns an error unless your code calls it from within a try/catch block.
+The waitforbuttonpress function errors if the user closes the figure by clicking the X (close box) unless your code calls the waitforbuttonpress function within a try/catch block.

 These statements display text in the Command Window when the user either clicks a mouse button or types a key in the figure window: